Carolyn N. Lerner

-Carolyn Nancy Lerner (born January 13, 1965) is an American lawyer who is a judge of the United States Court of Federal Claims.
+Carolyn Nancy Lerner (born January 13, 1965) is an American lawyer who serves as a judge of the United States Court of Federal Claims.

 Early life and education

 Lerner was born on January 13, 1965, in Detroit.
 She received her Bachelor of General Studies with distinction, from the Honors College at the University of Michigan in 1986 and her Juris Doctor from the New York University Law School in 1989, where she was a Root-Tilden Scholar.

-Legal and academic career
+Career

 Lerner served as a law clerk for Chief Judge Julian A. Cook of the United States District Court for the Eastern District of Michigan.
 From 1991 to 1996, she was a litigation attorney at Kator, Scott, Heller & Huron in Washington, D.C.
 In 1997, she was a founding partner of the law firm Heller, Huron, Chertkof, Lerner, Simon & Salzman, practicing at that firm until 2011.
 From 2003 to 2005, she served as the Special Inspector for the Office of Special Inspector at the D.C.
 Department of Corrections.
 She was also the Special Master for the U.S. District Court for the District of Columbia in a sexual harassment and retaliation class action.
 She was previously unanimously confirmed to head the U.S. Office of Special Counsel, where she served from 2011 to 2017.
-Lerner is an adjunct law professor at Georgetown University Law Center, and was previously an adjunct law professor at George Washington University Law School.
-Since 2017, she has been the chief circuit mediator for the U.S. Courts of the D.C.
+Since 2018, Lerner has been an adjunct law professor at Georgetown University Law Center, and was previously an adjunct law professor at George Washington University Law School from 2007 to 2010.
+From 2017 to 2022, she was the chief circuit mediator for the U.S. Courts of the D.C.
 Circuit.